 The RVPS inspector found that goat cheese sold at the market was labelled with the word natural.
 He also found that homemade lemonade was being sold at the same stall.
 Who will supervise here and what will be the procedure?
+Which piece of legislation and its provisions govern this issue?
 Can cheeses be labelled in this way?
 Which foods can be labelled "homemade"?